 In addition to the meal service, students in our before and after school programs participate in gardening and cooking using healthy foods that they have grown.
 Programs have been provided hydroponic and traditional garden materials and harvest and create meals often.
 Accompanying these units are NGSS aligned STEAM lessons that include food sourcing, differences in organic and non organic production, and culinary projects.
 Having hands-on experience with food that has been harvested in class provides a authentic look into the the farm to fork process.
+Our students also receive cooking safety, nutrition, and preparation techniques in partnership with our

 All of our programs receive drug prevention and education provided by district and program staffing.
 Our district also provides anti-tobacco and vaping resources and includes referrals to district operated programs for students that require initial treatment and education.
 Students actively celebrate a drug-free life during our district-wide red ribbon week.
+We are developing a program that trains peer mentors to provide drug and alcohol prevention peer counseling and support in order to create a larger circle of support for our students.
+The training also provides pre-skills for students to enter the counseling profession and other areas of social service employment.